cbreezier/cbreezier.github.io/source/_posts/The-Rap-of-China-viewing-guide.md

 lot of them.
 But he claims that he'll be the one to "carry the flag" for his generation.
 Big words.
 Capper disagrees (another 00后).

+He has a background in music and has one of the best singing voices in this season.

 Orenda beats out NINEONE (a pretty well-known female rapper).
 NINEONE's piece just before this isn't bad either.